annawchou/fluxible.io/docs/guides/fetching-data.md

 # Fetching Data

-On the server, we can query the database directly to fetch some data.

-On the client, however, we can NOT directly query the database.

-Instead, we have to write extra code to:
- - expose a REST endpoint on the server
- - make an xhr request from the client

-Only then, can the server query the database and return the results back to the client for parsing.

-We want to be able to fetch the data on the server and client without extra code.
+Data is organized into services.
+Services are where you define your CRUD operations for a specific resource.
+A resource is a unique string that identifies the data (e.g. 'user', 'photo', 'comment').

+For example, your application might have a User Service which defines how to create, read, update and delete a user account.

-[Fetchr](https://github.com/yahoo/fetchr) is a library that manages an application's services and provides an isomorphic interface for calling the services.
+[Fetchr](https://github.com/yahoo/fetchr) manages an application's services and provides an isomorphic interface for calling the services.
 Fetchr transparently changes how it calls the services based on environment: on the server, calls are made directly to the services, while on the client, calls are executed via XHR to a route that proxies to the individual services.